Negronii/MyNotes/uni-subjects/COMP90050ADBS/readme.md

 ### Example

 Consider two machines: Machine A has a smaller cache with a 50% cache hit ratio, and Machine B has a larger cache with a 90% cache hit ratio.
-However, the memory access time of Machine A is 100C, and that of Machine B is 400C, where \(C\) is the cache access time.
+However, the memory access time of Machine A is 100C, and that of Machine B is 400C, where $C$ is the cache access time.
 Despite Machine A having faster memory access, Machine B has a faster overall effective memory access time due to its larger cache and higher cache hit ratio.

 - Effective memory access time of A: $0.5 \times C + (1 - 0.5) \times 100C = 50.5C$
 - Effective memory access time of B: $0.9 \times C + (1 - 0.9) \times 400C = 40.9C$